 Meanwhile I got some great shots of the lily pad covered lake.
 It’s quite amazing how dense the lily pads are in this remote spot.

 And then the rain started.
 Actually it was sleet and pea sized hail for a few minutes.
 It was a warm day so it was pretty exciting to encounter hail as we returned.
 And then just as many mountain storms do, the sun popped back out for a beautiful, wildflower filled hike back.
+It was a good reminder to always be prepared for hiking in the rain when in the mountains where it rains most afternoons.

 For more of our favorite Rocky Mountain National Park hikes check out these posts: